magiruuvelvet/OTPGen/Android/README.md

  - CMake 3.8+
  - Gradle 4.4+
+ - [Swig](https://github.com/swig/swig) 3.0+ (autogenerate JNI binding library)
  - Kotlin Compiler (at least version 1.2.51)
  - Android Studio
  - Android SDK 21 or higher
  - Android NDK (modern version which uses Clang by default and has C++17 support) <br>
    *Library may not compile or work with GNU GCC!!*

+#### Swig

+Swig is a tool to automatically generate language bindings for several programming languages.
+Since `libotpgen` is a larger C++ library with a lot of custom classes, writing bindings by hand is a mayor pita.
+For this case I decided to make use of this tool.

+Note that Android Studio will not autocomplete the generated package and mark everything red.
+The compilation works though and a prober APK is built.
+Unit tests are working too.
+In case you experience problems with Swig please tell me by opening a bug report.

 #### Build Steps